bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the difference between `Relational Databases` and `SQL`.
+  A Relational Database is the technology used to save and retrieve the data.

 - [ ] Why do tables need a `primary key`?
+  This is how we uniquely identify each entry in the database.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [ ] What is the name given to a table column that references the primary key on another table. it is called Foreign keys 'FK' - fancy way

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.
+  We need to create a third table to connect these two tables.

 ## Minimum Viable Product